Remember to cite LawCareers.Net on your application form if you apply to Ward Hadaway.

 - Psychometric testing

 Ward Hadaway is a Northern-based, client-focussed legal firm that believes in the strength of its people and its business.
 With three offices in Newcastle, Leeds and Manchester, the firm has a substantial client base of regional, national and international clients from both the private and public sectors.

-In its 30-year history, Ward Hadaway has grown rapidly, investing in and supporting the development of its teams as well as recruiting and maintaining the best talent across all areas of its business.
+Ward Hadaway are investsed in supporting the development of its teams as well as recruiting and maintaining the best talent across all areas of its business.

 We recognise that an exceptional service can only be provided by exceptional people, which is why we strive to recruit, recognise and reward the very best of legal talent.

 We truly value our client and workforce diversity and our trainees have the opportunity to interact and work with some of the best lawyers and specialists in the country, who support and inspire them every day.